-Belgium is a popular monarch, federal parliamentary and constitutional democracy.
+Belgium is a popular monarchy, federal parliamentary and constitutional democracy.
 Its bicameral parliament is made up of the Senate which comprises of 50 senators and a Chamber of Representatives which comprise of 150 elected representatives from 11 electoral districts.
 The king of Belgium is the country’s head of state but with limited prerogative.
 He appoints ministers and the prime minister with the approval of the Chamber of Representative.
 The King is also expected to act as an arbiter and a symbol of the country’s national unity and independence.
 Belgium has been served by seven Monarchs since independence in 1830.
 The incumbent king, Philippe, was enthroned on July 21, 2013.
-Other kings of Belgium through history include;
+Other kings of Belgium through history include:

 Kings Of Belgium Through History

 Leopold I was the first king of Belgium following independence in 1830.
 He was a German prince who was born into a ruling family and took a commission in the Imperial Russian Army which fought against the Napoleon Army.
 Leopold I moved to the UK after the Napoleon defeat where he married Princess Charlotte of Wales positioning himself as a possible future prince consort of the UK.
 When the Kingdom of Belgium was established in 1831, Leopold I was offered the kingship because of his diplomatic connection with royal families across Europe.
 He was crowned King of Belgium on July 21, 1831, an event which has become Belgium’s National Holiday.
 His reign was characterized by Dutch’s attempt to take over Belgium through military assaults.
 His reign was also marked by economic crisis while politics was polarized between the liberal and the Catholics.
 Leopold I was an important intermediary in European politics because of his connections and positions.
 He died on December 10, 1865, and was buried at Royal Vault.